 We will walk less than 1 mile on relatively flat terrain and take stops along the way to engage in playful activities and mindfulness exercises to deepen our connection with the natural environment and ourselves.
 Our walk will end with a tea ceremony focused on reciprocity, a segue from the special, quiet space we share on our walk, back to the busy world.

-Disclaimer: This program involves drinking tea made from sustainably sourced native plants.
+Disclaimer: This program involves making and drinking tea made from sustainably sourced native plants.
 If you have food allergies or sensitivities, please be sure to notify park staff upon arrival.

 Age: 10 or older.
 Participants under 18 must be accompanied by a parent or guardian.